Frequently Asked Questions

 Q) Why am I getting leaflets promoting particular sites through my door?

 After the February 2013 consultation event, some of the 22 Landowners determined their land might not be included in the plan.
-As land increases in value by 80- 100 times when it is giving planning permission, there is great sums of money to be lost.
+As land increases in value by 80- 100 times when it is giving planning permission, there are great sums of money to be lost.
 The leaflets and door knocking are part of a campaign to promote their land above the allocated sites, which better match the feedback from the village.

 Q) How are the Neighbourhood Plan and the Parish Council Related?